3MFConsortium/spec_booleans/3MF Boolean operations.md

 The optional \<booleanshape> element contains one or more \<boolean> elements to perform an ordered sequence of boolean operations onto the referenced base object.

 **objectid** - Selects the base object to apply the boolean operation.
 The object MUST be an object of type "model" defining a shape: mesh, booleanshape, or shapes defined in other 3MF extensions.
 It MUST NOT reference a components object.
+When used in combination with [the 3MF Production extension](https://github.com/3MFConsortium/spec_production/blob/master/3MF%20Production%20Extension.md), it MUST NOT reference any object containing Alternatives.

 **operation** - The boolean operation to perform.
 The options for the boolean shapes are the following: